 Down to Earth Wellness Center does not bill insurance.
 Payment is expected at the time of service.
 We will provide you with a receipt for services, which you may submit to your insurance plan for reimbursement.
 We are not a participating provider in Medicaid or Medicare and we have opted-out of Medicare.
 This means your appointment cannot be submitted to Medicare for any coverage.
 To learn more about our Direct Pay Model please click here.

-If you need to cancel or reschedule your appointment, please notify us at least 48 hours prior tothe scheduled appointment.
-We reserve the right to charge half of the service amount if notified24-48 hours prior to the appointment or the full service amount if notified 24 hours or less.
+If you need to cancel or reschedule your appointment, please notify us at least 24 hours prior to the scheduled appointment.
+This includes all IV Therapy, Injections, HydraFacials, and Chemical Peel appointments.
+We reserve the right to charge the full service amount if notified 24 hours or less.